This resource center is updated on a regular basis – latest update August 12, 2020.

 See “Higher education institution responses to COVID-19 to-date” below for additional institutional responses and dissemination methods.

-Use the following live databases of higher education institutional responses to COVID-19 to monitor trends and assess best practices.
+With many states moving to re-open their economies, the National Governors Association (NGA), individual state governors, and health experts like Johns Hopkins University (see their recent COVID-19 Planning Guide and Self-Assessment for Higher Education) are releasing guidelines for re-opening colleges and universities.
+Institutions should follow these as well as live databases of higher education institutional responses to COVID-19 to monitor trends and assess best practices.
 Note that as the situation is rapidly evolving, some links may break.

 Adapted from the U.S. Centers for Disease Control and Prevention (CDC), “Checklist for Administrators”.